BSC-ES/providentia/docs/source/user-guide/interactive.rst

    from providentia import Interactive

-If your script is not inside the Providentia directory, in order to import from Providentia, then it is necessary to add this line to your code first:
+If your script is not inside the Providentia directory, in order to import from Providentia, then it is necessary to add these lines to your code first:

 ::

-   export PYTHONPATH=$(provdir):${PYTHONPATH}
+   import sys
+   sys.path.append(provdir)

 where ``provdir`` is the path where your Providentia code exists.